YungSosa/GithubDigitalPortfolio/README.md

 ![alt text](./CareerDevelopment.png)

 ### Reflection:
 **Situation**: I had to finish a career counselling module as part of the work preparation training, which also had a quiz to test myself.

-**Task**: I had to do a quiz with multiple-choice questions and I had to show that I understood the fundamentals of career development
+**Task**: I had to do a quiz with multiple-choice questions and I had to show that I understood the fundamentals of career development.
 .
 **Action**: I studied the course material, paying close attention to the goals of professional goal-setting, the results of career counselling, and the distinction between hard and soft skills.